 - Don’t Miss: Taking a private boat to one of the uninhabited Perhentian Islands – that’s where the best snorkelling is.

 There are seven Perhentian Islands with several beaches, including Turtle Beach, Keranji Beach Resort, and BuBu Long Beach.
 We’d need another article to look at all the great beaches there, so we’ve grouped them all together and you can choose when you arrive.
 The islands boast some of the best beaches in Malaysia with white sands and turquoise waters, all surrounded by coral reefs.
-You’ll be able to spot rays, tropical fish, and turtles when scuba diving.
+You’ll be able to stay in a hotel right on the beach, spot rays, tropical fish, and turtles when scuba diving.
 But there are loads more activities on offer like kayaking and jungle trekking too!

 Best Airbnb: Chalet at the Beach